eterey/pyvalid/README.rst

     sql_driver.close()

-Following example with class `User` will show you how to use `pyvalid` module to validate some value with using validation function.
+Following example with class ``User`` will show you how to use ``pyvalid`` module to validate some value with using validation function.

+.. highlight:: python
 .. code-block:: python

     from pyvalid import accepts